HCL-TECH-SOFTWARE/domino-cert-manager/docs/troubleshooting_acme_challenges.md

 ### ACME test challenge DXL File

 - Create a DXL file with this content
-- Use the imort action in cerstore.nsf to import the DXL file
+- Use the import action in cerstore.nsf to import the DXL file
-- See deailed steps earlier in this document how to query the challenge
+- See detailed steps earlier in this document how to query the challenge

 ```